Funding opportunities in the School are listed below.

 The School of History, Classics and Archaeology recruits the best and brightest students and gives them the knowledge, skills and confidence to succeed beyond their studies.

-- The scholarship scheme is open to students who will enter Third Year in September 2013, provided they are registered for a single or combined honours degree programme which includes archaeology, classics or history
+- The scholarship scheme is open to students entering Third Year, provided they are registered for a single or combined honours degree programme which includes archaeology, classics or history

 - The scholarship scheme is highly competitive and applicants must have demonstrated academic excellence in Year 2.

 - Award holders must not, normally, be in receipt of any other scholarship during the tenure of the School scholarship.

 - Award holders must also remain within a single or combined honours degree programme which includes archaeology, classics or history during the tenure of the scholarship.

 - This award is for University of Edinburgh matriculated students who complete their second year of studies at the University and who intend to complete their degree with us.
 The award is not open to visiting students to the University.